LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Experiments

-\cref{fig:semantic-region} presents the semantic control on two datasets, LSUN-Church and LSUN-Car~\cite{yu2015lsun}.
+\textbf{Semantic-based control.} Prior experimental results demonstrate the control on a rectangle region that seems to be irrelevant to a certain visual concept.
+Namely, this link is semantic-agnostic since it merely bridges several channels with spatial locations rather than semantics.
+Therefore, we further conduct experiments on semantic controlling.
+To be specific, by leveraging an off-the-shelf segmentation model~\cite{zhou2018semantic}, we could easily obtain mask annotations that specify various semantics. \cref{fig:semantic-region} presents the semantic control on two datasets, LSUN Church and Car~\cite{yu2015lsun}.
 In particular, churches and cars are chosen as the semantics that we would like to build a link between latent space to, no matter where the chosen semantics are.
 Similarly, we manage to connect several channels of latent space with a given semantic such that perturbing the chosen channels will result in the obvious change of semantics.
 For instance, the color and shape of a church vary while the sky keeps the same and vice versa.
 Regarding the experiments on cars, the color could be modified no matter what cars face and how many pixels cars occupy.
 All these results together with the rectangle region control demonstrate the arbitrary region control enabled by our approach.